jailkey/MoldCLI/README.md

 Use ```--help``` to  get info about a command.

 ##commands
-Currently implemented (most importend) commands are:
+Currently implemented (most important) commands are:

 * **init** - intitalise a new mold app/package creates a mold.json file